 The value of the book is that it provides what the subtitle indicates: an entryway to the theological interpretation of Scripture.
 In doing so, Billings has provided many features helpful to churchmen and students where other works on theological interpretation fall short.
 One notable (if not altogether simple) feature is that Billings provides a definition for theological interpretation in the introduction to the book that is then explicated in a clear theological progression throughout the remainder of the text.
-The many strengths of the book include a constructive appreciation of pre-critical interpretation and the spiritual life of the individual and church, a theological perspective on biblical criticism, the manner in which the Holy Spirit conducts a "varied yet bounded" work in interpretation, and the importance of revelation as a theological starting point for Scripture.
+The many strengths of the book include a constructive appreciation of pre-critical interpretation for modern interpretation, a strong connection between biblical interpretation and the spiritual life of the individual and church, a theological perspective on biblical criticism, the manner in which the Holy Spirit conducts a "varied yet bounded" work in interpretation, and the importance of revelation as a theological starting point for Scripture.